 Do Not Overindulge Your Children

 Indulgent gifts for your children to make up for the guilt you feel over the divorce can ruin your new, smaller budget.
 Tracking your spending habits and keeping to a budget is more important than ever following a divorce.
 Focus on spending time with your children, helping them cope emotionally, and securing a fair child visitation order that does what’s best for them.

 Maintaining short-term luxuries after a divorce can hurt you in the long run.
 If you once lived on two incomes or let your spouse handle the finances, you may not have an accurate picture of what your new budgetary needs will be.
 If you want to achieve financial stability for the long run, it’s necessary to set a realistic budget and try to downsize your expenses.

-The Law Firm of Lester Van Slyke, Jr. has the connections and knowledge to assist you with all of your financial concerns throughout the divorce process.
+The Van Slyke & Kestler Law Firm has the connections and knowledge to assist you with all of your financial concerns throughout the divorce process.
 Contact our office today to schedule a consultation.